Gott50/Gott50.github.io/_posts/2018-04-07-i3wm-autostart.md

 ---
-layout: post
-title: i3wm - Enable Autostart
+title: i3wm 2- Enable Autostart
 ---

 Today we want to enable our Autostart Scripts by starting i3wm.